Are You Ready for a Hurricane?

 - FEMA: 1-800-621-3362, fema.gov

-Pro Tip: Don’t forget to write down these numbers and the phone numbers of friends and family in case your cell phone stops working.
-Keep that list in your hurricane kit.
+Pro Tip: Don’t forget to write down these numbers and the phone numbers of friends and family just in case your cell phone stops working.
+Keep that list in your hurricane kit in a zip-lock bag.